eliona-smart-building-assistant/kentix-one-app/README.md

 This app creates Eliona asset types and attribute sets during initialization.

-The data is written for each Kentix One device, structured into different subtypes of Elinoa assets.
+The data is written for each KentixONE device, structured into different subtypes of Elinoa assets.
 The following subtypes are defined:

-- `Input`: Current values reported by Kentix One sensors (i.e. MultiSensor readings).
+- `Input`: Current values reported by KentixONE sensors (i.e. MultiSensor readings).
-- `Info`: Static data which specifies a Kentix One device like address and firmware info.
+- `Info`: Static data which specifies a KentixONE device like address and firmware info.

 ### Continuous asset creation